quirpyty/poje2/README.md

     }
 }

-Compile & Deploy: Compile the contract using the appropriate Solidity compiler version.
+Compile the contract using the appropriate Solidity compiler version.
 Then, deploy the contract by selecting MyToken from the dropdown menu.
 Don't forget to provide the required constructor parameters: token name, symbol, and total supply.

 Interact: Once the contract is deployed, you're all set to interact with it!
 You can mint new tokens using the mint function and burn existing tokens using the burn function.